 9. PureVPN ‣

 Location: Hong Kong

 Pricing: $2.95 a month for 1 year ($10.95 for 1 month)

 Features: DNS and IPv6 leak protection, 256-bit encryption, IP masking, 2,000 servers in 140 countries, 24/7 live chat, split tunnelling, unlimited bandwidth, P2P friendly, anti-throttling tools, 5 devices per household, DDoS protection, kill switch.

 Located in Hong Kong, PureVPN is one of the most high-profile providers around, and it’s a very effective option for Peruvian users.
 But for a number of reasons, it doesn’t quite make it as the best VPN for Peru.

 On the plus side, PureVPN’s security setup is excellent.
 256-bit AES encryption, full IP masking, DDoS protection and IPv6 leak protection (not included with all VPNs) complete an impressive suite of features.

 Performance is excellent, thanks to a 2,000 strong international server network.
 There are specialist features to combat ISP throttling (which can be a big problem in Peru), and there aren’t any bandwidth limits.
 You can connect to P2P servers with no problems, and Netflix blocks hardly make a dent.
 5 simultaneous devices should also be plenty for most users.

-However, the Hong Kong location might spook some people.
-China is notoriously hostile to encryption and requires operators to sign up to certain terms.
+However, the Hong Kong location might spook some people, especially as of late.
 So there’s no guarantee that PureVPN hasn’t created a backdoor for Chinese officials.